Action Center

 Support Federal Funding Impacting Arts Education in 2025!

-Congress has passed a continuing resolution (CR) that extends current government funding levels until December 20th.
-While the CR staves off a government shutdown, it also provides advocates with additional time to reach out to their members of Congress and share their support for arts education!
 The house appropriations committee approved its FY25 proposal for Labor-HHS-Education funding, which not only slashes Title I funding by 25%, but also proposes the complete elimination of Title II funding.
-In addition to slashing funding for two of the Department of Education’s most vital programs, the current proposal would eliminate the only Department of Education program focused on supporting the arts, the Assistance for Arts Education (AAE) program.
-To rationalize the elimination of AAE, the appropriation committee’s report stated “funding provided by the Department should be focused on core education such as reading, writing, and math”.
+In addition to slashing funding for two of the Department of Education’s (ED) most vital programs, the current proposal would eliminate the only Department of Education program focused on supporting the arts, the Assistance for Arts Education (AAE) program.
+To rationalize the elimination of AAE the appropriation committee’s report stated “funding provided by the Department should be focused on core education such as reading, writing, and math”.
 This rationalization ignores the well-rounded focus of ESSA, as well as the benefits the arts provide across subject areas.

-Now is a vital time to show our support for arts education and federal programs that increase its availability.
-We urge our members, parents, advocates, and all those who support arts education to reach out to their representation in Congress through our VoterVoice campaign.
-The campaign includes sample messaging for your letter to Congress, but we encourage you to personalize your message and share why YOU support arts education.
+Now is a vital time to show our support for arts education and federal programs that increase its availability by encouraging legislators to make every effort to pass FY25 appropriations before the December 20th deadline.
+We urge arts educators, parents, advocates, and all those who support the arts to reach out to their representation in Congress through our VoterVoice campaign.
+This campaign includes sample messaging for your letter to Congress, but we encourage you to personalize your message and share why YOU support arts education.

 Arts Education Priorities